 We also know that social context matters for relationships.
 If both people are older, for example, smaller age gaps aren’t as big a deal.
 The classic “half-your-age-plus-seven” shortcut is one example of the kind of informal rules cultures can develop to figure these things out.
 After a little math, I color coded the age gaps using this common shortcut.
 About 27% of the movies in this data set fail the test.
 Notice how the rule cuts both ways—some larger age gaps pass the test because both actors are older.
 Other smaller age gaps fail the test.

 However, there is still a massive gendered double standard in these movies.
 Once we remove the 20 instances of same-sex relationships in the data set, 83% of the cases have an older man and only 17% of cases have an older woman.
 The older men cases are also more likely to violate the half-plus-seven rule (based on a quick chi-square test for gender of older actor x half plus seven status – p<.001).

 The news here is a mixed bag.
-While average age gaps as a whole are on the decline, these data show how Hollywood still has a gendered double standard for who has to act in a potentially “creepy” scenario on screen.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+While average age gaps as a whole are on the decline, these data show how Hollywood still has a gendered double standard for who has to act in a potentially “creepy” scenario on screen.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.